This village-style hotel complex is all about the water, with a choice of pools and only footsteps from the sea.

 Rooms ► View all

-These contemporary double rooms come with a balcony or a terrace.
+These bright, modern double rooms come with a balcony or a terrace for that bit of fresh air.
 And you'll also find essentials such as Wi-Fi, air-conditioning, and a TV included.

 double room with limited sea view and balcony or terrace